Return to search results

 We encourage you to apply if:

-• you are in your penultimate year of secondary schools (Year 12 in England or Wales, Year 13 in Northern Ireland, or S5 in Scotland (or equivalent).
+• you are in your penultimate year of secondary school (Year 12 in England or Wales, Year 13 in Northern Ireland, or S5 in Scotland (or equivalent).

 • you are attending a state funded, non-fee paying school/college or are attending a fee paying school on a 100% means-tested bursary.